An Information-state based Approach to the Optimal Output Feedback Control of Nonlinear Systems: Open-Loop Trajectory Design using Partially Observed Data based iLQR (POD-iLQR)

-Notice that if there exists a number $q$ for which the matrix $\mathcal{O}_q$ is full column rank and then there always exists an exact fit for the ARMA model with sufficiently large enough $q$.
-This allows us to write linearized dynamics models at each step along the nominal trajectory in terms of ARMA parameters.
+\end{proposition} Notice that there always exists an exact fit for the ARMA model for any $q>\bar{q}$, if there exists a number $\bar{q}$ for which the matrix $O^{\bar{q}}$ is full column rank.
+Using this result, we can write linearized models in terms of ARMA parameters at each step along the nominal trajectory.